Admiral-Simo/gimmie-sticker/README.md

 1. Open new pull request on Github
 1. Wait 1 to 2 weeks for the sticker 💌

-Pro Tip: [Follow me on Github](https://github.com/codediodeio) to get early access to new projects on AngularFirebase.com before they become videos.
+Pro Tip: [Follow me on Github](https://github.com/codediodeio) to get early access to new projects on AngularFirebase.com before they become videos

 ## Working